carsonak/bigint_calc/README.md

 # infiX_math

-## Notice

-This is a personal project meant to challenge myself and just to practice writing C projects.
-Therefore this program and the suite of functions thereof are not guaranteed to be up to production standards.
-Use at your own risk.

-## Description

 This project aims to provide basic calculator functionality for numbers of arbitrary length.
+This is a personal project meant to challenge myself and just to practice C.

 The [math](./math) executable was compiled with [gcc version 13.2.0](https://gcc.gnu.org/gcc-13/).

 ## Building from source